cscott/texvcjs/README.md

 The low level parser, abstract syntax tree (AST), and renderer are also exported from the module.
 This allows you to define more interesting queries on the input source.
-An example can be found in `test/lowlevel.js` which tests for the presence of a specific TeX function in the input.
+An example can be found in `lib/astutil.js` which defines a visitor function to test for the presence of specific TeX functions in the input.

 ## License